elastic/gsoc/readme.md

 * [Kibana: Calendar Visualization and Filtering](#kibana_calendar_visualization)
 * [Logstash: Java Plugin API](#logstash_java_plugin_api)

-Please [open an issue](https://github.com/elastic/gsoc/issues) if you wish to discuss or propose your own idea — there are also some [pointers for other ideas](#other).
+Please start a question on our [GSoC Discuss group](https://discuss.elastic.co/c/elastic-community/elastic-gsoc) if you wish to propose your own idea — there are also some [pointers for other ideas](#other).
 We definitely value your initiative, so don't be shy.